 The knowledge you obtain as a botany student will give your community a particular advantage when it comes to outlining the nutritional value of your food sources and optimizing your collective intake.
 Survival is not just a matter of fighting off blood-drooling ghouls.
 Diabetes, heart disease, and obesity will still be real health risk factors, even in a post-Armageddon reality.
 As a botanist, you can help your community to make intelligent dietary decisions.

-As you can see, your botany major will also require you to work in close coordination with other skilled members of your community.
-Your major will make you a linchpin for your community’s agricultural, medical, and culinary operations.
+Your botany mdegree will also require you to work in close coordination with other skilled members of your community.
+Your education will make you a linchpin for your community’s agricultural, medical, and culinary operations.
 As a botanist, you should be equally comfortable working with plants, humans, and, to a lesser extent, the walking undead.

-Granted, in an undead world, there won’t be much use for your million dollar smartphone app idea.
-Nor will your corporate-ladder climbing ambitions make you any less likely to become an amuse-bouche for discerning zombie diners.
-The skills that you acquire as a major in business administration will, however, be of considerable practical value to you and your fellow survivors.
-While business administration starts as a theoretical study of business, its applicable value will become readily apparent as you lead the charge for organized survival.
+A business degree is still a valuable commmodity in an undead marketplace.
+Granted, there won’t be much use for your million dollar smartphone app idea.
+Nor will your corporate climbing ambitions make you any less likely to become an amuse-bouche for discerning zombie diners.
+But the skills you acquire with a business degree will could be of considerable practical value to you and your fellow survivors.
+While business administration starts as a theoretical study of business, its pratical value will become readily apparent as you lead the charge for organized survival.

 The true value of your business degree stems from the lessons you will learn about leadership, delegation, operations management, project implementation, and contingency planning.
 Depending on your foci within the scope of your major, you could bring a lot to the table.